nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

 #### Aspect: How the components within Task are added or changed
-- **Current Choice**: [Proposed] Attributes within `Task` are immutable, meaning that if there is an attribute that has to be edited, a new Task object has to be created.
-    * Pros: Concept of Immutability is met, making the code less prone to bugs as all components of an Task object are fixed
-    * Cons: Less flexible, more steps needed in editing Task objects
-- Alternative 1: Allow certain components within Task, like Time and Date to be mutable
-    * Pros: Less overhead as fewer objects are created
-    * Cons: Prone to error as a Component might not be correctly changed

-#### Aspect: How the components within Task are added or changed
 - **Current Choice**: Attributes within `Task` are immutable, meaning that if there is an attribute that has to be edited, a new Task object has to be created.
   * Pros: Concept of Immutability is met, making the code less prone to bugs as all components of an Task object are fixed
   * Cons: Less flexible, more steps needed in editing Task objects